$50 Off Any Repair

 You’re still turning up the heat for now.
 In a few weeks, you’ll set your thermostat to COOL and enjoy the comfort of your AC.
 What will you do if you turn your air conditioner on and discover trouble?

-By reading this ultimate guide to DIY AC repairs, you can avoid feeling the heat.
+By reading this ultimate guide to DIY Denver AC repairs, you can avoid feeling the heat.
 We’ve included helpful tips and tricks to help restore the cool when the AC breaks down.

 Read through the guide now and save yourself a little sweat later.